 You’re having a great time drawing in Procreate when, suddenly, your lines start looking pixelated.
 This can be a frustrating problem that feels helpless.
 How do you get smooth edges and avoid the pixelation?
-Luckily, there are some easy fixes, as well as some things you can do from the get-go to avoid this pixelation problem to begin with.
+Luckily, there are some things you can do to avoid this pixelation problem.

 Pixelation problems with Procreate are usually due to the canvas size being wrong.
 For the least amount of pixelation, make your canvas the appropriate size for your final product.
 Procreate is a raster-based program, so if you zoom in too much, or your canvas is the wrong size, you will usually see some pixelation.

 With the right steps, you can make sure that every Procreate image comes out crisp and clean instead of blurry and pixelated.
 Let’s talk about how to get rid of this pixelation for good, and then why it happens in the first place.
 In this case, knowing why it happens helps with knowing how to fix it.

 Fix Pixelation in Procreate By Carefully Choosing Canvas Size